-SOURCE: UNHER/WORLD BANK THE GLOBAL COST OF INCLUSIVE REFLIGEE POLICATION 2021 P 35 can also be social, claims Ahmadi.
-"Successful adaptation of entrepreneurship can lead to the sustainable creation of new ventures and contributes to the creation of economic, financial, social, and environmental values."
-14 THE QUESTION OF SCALABILITY Successful businesses can sometimes conquer the world with breathtaking speed.
-But even successful entrepreneurial approaches in the context of refugee camps can be hard to scale: each camp and each situation is different - and it is perfectly understandable that the camp management is often reluctant to promote entrepreneurial education.
-Their job is and should be saving lives, not developing businesses.
-But still, building something new and useful from scratch is one of the best ways for young people with no chance of higher education to discover and develop their potential and get a chance to find their place in life.
-Framing entrepreneurial activities as low-resource education - as learning by founding - can be a great way to scale chances for young people who right now have none at all.
+SOURCE: UNHOR/WORLD BANK: THE SLOBAL COST OF INCLUSIVE REFUGEE EDUCATION / 2027, P.3E the refugees."
+If this is approach is followed, profit can also be social, claims Ahmadi: "Successful adaptation of entrepreneurship can lead to sustainable creation of new ventures and contributes to the creation of economic, financial, social and environmental values."14 THE QUESTION OF SCALABILITY Successful businesses can conquer the world in breathtaking speed.
+But even successful entrepreneurial approaches in the context of refugee camps are hard to scale: each camp and each situation is different - and it is perfectly understandable that the camp management is often reluctant to promote entrepreneurial education.
+Their job is and should be saving lives, not business development.
+But still: Building something new and useful from scratch is one of the best ways how young people with no chance on higher education can discover and develop their potential and get a chance to find their place in life.
+Framing entrepreneurial activities as low-resource education, as learning by founding, can be a good way to scale chances for young people that right now have none.
 REFUGEE ENTERPRISES Three case studies Entrepreneurship is no panacea, neither for each situation nor for each person.
-But in many camps and cases, entrepreneurial activities are part of programs to improve the livelihood of refugees and their families.
+But in many camps and cases, entrepreneurial activities are part of programms to improve the livelihood of refugees and their families.